-In-store audio, visual and scent media and marketing solutions create a communication channel between our clients' brand and their customers at the point-of-purchase.
+In-store audio, visual and marketing solutions create a communication channel between our clients' brand and their customers at the point-of-purchase.
 By enhancing the brand experience of our clients' consumers and establishing an emotional connection between our clients and their consumers, these products and services can have an impact on consumer purchasing decisions.
 We tailor both our media's content and delivery by scheduling specific content to be delivered at a specific time in order to target a specific audience.
 Our media is broadcast through customizable technology systems, supported by ongoing maintenance and technical support and integrated into our clients' existing IT infrastructure.
 The tailored content we deliver eliminates the need for our clients to select their own, often repetitive, background media.

 In addition to designing and selling a variety of media forms for use in commercial environments, the Company is employing a strategy of deploying a series of revenue enhancement measures and integrating the businesses it has acquired into a cohesive unit that can serve premier brands across multiple geographies, as well as, serve local businesses with effective solutions.
-Our revenue enhancement measures include development of local sales channels, creation of new and compelling technology services and solutions, cross selling visual solutions to audio customers, and cross selling flagship visual systems solutions with in-store visual and audio services.
+Our revenue enhancement measures include development of local sales channels, creation of new and compelling technology services and solutions, offering new branded solutions via partnerships with recognized consumer brands, cross selling visual solutions to audio customers, cross selling flagship visual systems solutions with in-store visual and audio services and expanding into new geographies with relatively low penetration of commercial audio and visual solutions.
 The Company began a comprehensive integration program that generated approximately \$9 million in annualized savings from "Wave 1 Initiatives", which were initiatives implemented in the fourth quarter of 2013.
-An additional \$9 - \$10 million in annualized savings are expected from 2014 initiatives (Wave 2 and 3).
+In addition, Wave 2 and 3 savings initiatives that were delivered in 2014 totaled approximately \$7 million in annualized year-over-year savings and approximately \$9 million in annualized savings versus 2014 budget.
 These activities are focused on streamlining and simplifying the Company's infrastructure and processes on a global basis with associated benefits to its cost structure.
-The Company is also developing plans for 2015 integration initiatives with preliminary annualized savings expected to be in the range of \$4-\$6 million.
+The Company also has plans for 2015 integration initiatives with preliminary annualized savings expected to be in the range of \$4-\$5 million.

-Our common shares are listed on the Toronto Stock Exchange ("TSX") and the AIM Market of the London Stock Exchange ("AIM") under the trading symbol "MM" and our 10% convertible unsecured subordinated debentures are listed on the TSX under the trading symbol "MM.DB.U."
+Our common shares are listed on the Toronto Stock Exchange ("TSX") under the trading symbol "MM".
+Prior to March 2, 2015, our common shares were also listed on the AIM Market of the London Stock Exchange.
+We announced our intention to de-list our shares from the AIM market on January 30, 2015, our admission to the AIM exchange was cancelled effective March 2, 2015 and our last trading day was Feb.
+27, 2015.
+Our 10% convertible unsecured subordinated debentures are listed on the TSX under the trading symbol "MM.DB.U."